mesoform/terraform-infrastructure-modules/tests/README.md

         exit $EXIT_CODE
 ```

-Workflows are successfull when all steps are completed without any exit code other that 0.
+Workflows are successful when all steps are completed without any exit code other than 0.
 Non-zero exit codes indicate a fail, due to either an error in the workflow file or failed unit tests

 | Exit code | Description |